-Renesas and Veridify Security have joined forces to deliver strong security solutions, Public Key authentication and identification for RA, RE and RL78-based devices.
+Renesas and Veridify Security have joined forces to deliver strong security solutions, Public Key authentication and identification for RA, RE, RX and RL78-based devices.
 Now Renesas customers will be able to quickly and easily secure these devices at the edge of the IoT.
 Veridify’s methods are extremely efficient – delivering fast performance, a small footprint and ultra-low energy consumption making them ideal for sensor-based platforms where energy or battery life may be an issue.
 There are no databases or active network connections required to run our security methods.
 And for products that will be in the field for more than five years, our solutions are future proof – resistant to all known quantum attacks.
 SDKs and tools are available now to easily and quickly integrate our methods into your solutions.

 The extraordinary growth of the Internet of Things (IoT) has given rise to a problem.
 While we all enjoy the convenience associated with our connected devices, nearly every day we can read about compromised cars, IoT devices, and the vulnerability of our infrastructure.
 The partnership between Renesas and Veridify addresses the challenges of securing products at the edge of the IoT.

 Learn more about the Renesas and Veridify Security collaboration

 Private-key(symmetric) security methods like AES are available today on the RL78 and provide a solid solution for encrypting data.
 But scalability in the IoT becomes a challenge due to the difficulty in securely distributing keys.
 As a result, a single breach can bring down an entire solution.
 Public-key (asymmetric) methods solve the challenge of securely distributing keys, but legacy Public-key methods based on Elliptic Curve Cryptography (ECC) and RSA too computationally intensive to deliver a practical solution for 16-bit devices like the RL78.